Ne-minus/IPAkor/README.md

-### IPAkor is a library for automatic translation from Korean and English to  IPA.
+### IPAkor is a library for automatic transcription from Korean and English to  IPA.

 ## Table of contents
 1. [How to use IPAkor](#how-to-use-ipakor)